sqlserverworkshops/OpenAI-DataPro/sqldev/01 - Introduction and Overview.md

 <h3>Bayesian Decision Theory</h3>

-A particulaly inmportant concept in Predictive AI is *Bayesian Decision Theory* - a fundamental statistical approach to the problem of pattern classification.
+A particulaly important concept in Predictive AI is *Bayesian Decision Theory* - a fundamental statistical approach to the problem of pattern classification.
 It provides a framework for making decisions under uncertainty.
 The theory combines the use of a likelihood function with a prior probability distribution to make decisions.

 The main steps in Bayesian Decision Theory are: